 Southern West Leominster

-Northern West Leominster sounds about 146% louder than Central West Leominster to the human ear, a 13.0 dBA gap.
+To the human ear, noise in northern West Leominster sounds about 79% louder than in southern West Leominster, a 8.4 dBA gap.
 Every 10 dBA roughly doubles perceived loudness.
 Within any of these directions, two homes a quarter mile apart can still differ by 10 or more dBA depending on how close they sit to a major highway.

 How far back from Mass State Hwy do you need to be?